Glitter and Glue: A Memoir

-Working as a nanny, a woman begins to finally understand and explore the evolution of a complicated relationship between herself and her mother.
+While working as a nanny, a woman begins to understand her complicated relationship with her own mother.

 “Things happen when you leave the house,” Kelly Corrigan writes.
 And, as often happens throughout her memoir, Glitter and Glue, these things do not always turn out to be quite what she expects.

 When financial necessity turns a post-college backpacking adventure across Australia into an unanticipated job as a nanny, Corrigan begins working for John Tanner, a recent widower.
 She enters the lives of the members of the Tanner family as they struggle not to come undone after the one thing that’s held them together has been taken away.

 As Corrigan settles into her new job, the words of her own mother back home in the United States become the rather unexpected advice she both longs for and listens to when she feels most vulnerable or uncertain — instructions for anything from the proper way of cutting meat to the fundamentals of medicating sick children.

 What is unique about Glitter and Glue is how this voice is revealed and how readers hear her mother just as Corrigan does; in this way, we are given the opportunity to examine the complexities of the mother-daughter relationship up close.
 Corrigan thereby illuminates the conflict and the longing, the love and the limitations, so deeply rooted in the bonds of family.

 Early on, in the pages of a deeply honest, almost instructive, prologue, Corrigan provides insight into the relationship she has with her mother and how it changes over time: “It didn’t happen all at once,” she writes.
 “Maybe it was inevitable, something that develops as daily life delivers its sucker punches, streaks of clarity, and slow-dawning wisdoms.
 But I know when it started: twenty years ago, in the home of Ellen Tanner, a woman I never met.”